JKirchartz/jkirchartz.github.com/_drafts/unpublished-intellectual-property-law-and-the-thriving-fashion-industry.md

 in legal mumbo-jumbo?
 Simple: fashion changes.
 The market is too busy shipping new product & raking in the dough to lock up all the old stuff.

 Every year a new set of colors and styles is strutted in high fashion shows in New York, LA, Paris, and Milan.
-Frivolent costumes and simple shapes in a bevy of colors and patterns.
+Frivolous costumes and simple shapes in a bevy of colors and patterns.
 Every year the combinations change based solely on the whims of the trendsetters.
 You are your brand, and your reputation is at stake.
 The high fashion designers cuts and colors are then replicated by high-end stores, who are copied by regular retailers, who eventually get cloned by bargain retailers.
 Each step of the industry is supported by the step before it